TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 6. Holidays tab

 == Changelog ==
+= 3.2 (06.09.2017) =

+* A new language "Persian" is added for the calendar.
+Now you can set your Delivery Calendar in the Persian language on the Checkout Page.
+* Some strings were not translated using the .po files.
+This is fixed now.

 = 3.1 (20.07.2017) =

 * You can add the Delivery Date field on the WooCommerce Cart page along with the Checkout page.
 A checkbox is added for this under Appearance tab.